tum-esi/wot-sys/README.md

 - Install python: `sudo apt-get install python3 python3-pip`
 - install requirements: `pip3 install -r requirement.txt`
 - To run the program: `python3 camera_server.py`
 - Make sure that this script runs automatically on startup.
 Crontab can do this on Linux.
+Use `crontab -e` to configure crontab.
+Actually launch.sh does the launch
 - The server runs on port 8080

 ## Warning